acquire-project/acquire-docs/docs/api_reference.md

 - `chunk_size_px`: The size of a chunk along this dimension, in pixels.

 - `shard_size_chunks`: Integer number of chunks per shard.
 Shards enable aggregating multiple chunks into a single file.
+This value is ignored if sharding is not supported by the storage device.

 - The `dict` method creates a dictionary of a `StorageDimensions` object's attributes.